 Assented to 2015-06-18

-An Act to encourage and facilitate information sharing between Government of Canada institutions in order to protect Canada against activities that undermine the security of Canada
+An Act to encourage and facilitate the disclosure of information between Government of Canada institutions in order to protect Canada against activities that undermine the security of Canada

 Whereas the people of Canada are entitled to live free from threats to their lives and their security;

 Whereas activities that undermine the security of Canada are often carried out in a clandestine, deceptive or hostile manner, are increasingly global, complex and sophisticated, and often emerge and evolve rapidly;

 Whereas there is no more fundamental role for a government than protecting its country and its people;

 Whereas Canada is not to be used as a conduit for the carrying out of activities that threaten the security of another state;